Breast reductions are life-changing procedures to reduce the size and laxity of large breasts.

 Try before you buy with a Vectra surgery simulation

-A great way to ‘Try before you buy’ is to come in and have a $100 Vectra 3D photo simulation with my Jessica.
+A great way to ‘Try before you buy’ is to come in and have a $100 Vectra 3D photo simulation with my Practice Manager.
 Many patients love this service because it gives them a much better idea of sizing and placement than simply putting sizing implants in a bra can!
 And the $100 cost is rebated against your consultation with me if you decide to continue exploring if the surgery is right for you.

 More information or to book a consultation